kraasch/watchcat/README.md

   - [ ] suggests commands to fix the layout.
   - [ ] executes fixes automatically.
   - [ ] can execute different fix strategies (`shred` vs `rm`).
+  - [ ] give user choice which fixes to run and which ones to ignore.
   - [ ] can be scheduled to report or fix.

+Done:

+  - [ ] xxx

 ## Tasks